Trump says he will hold off designating Mexican drug cartels as terrorist groups

 A growing chorus of conservative voices in the United States has called for Mexican cartels to be classified as terrorist groups after the killing in Mexico last month of nine American mothers and children with dual Mexican nationality.

+Lopez Obrador has attempted to chart a non-confrontational security policy during his first year in office.
+His government says its priorities are disrupting the cartels’ cash flows and money-laundering opportunities and halting illegal arms trafficking into Mexico from the United States.

+Trump has repeatedly offered military assistance in the fight against drug gangs, which Lopez Obrador has always declined.

-Reporting by Eric Beech; Editing by Mohammad Zargham and Sonya Hepinstall
+Reporting by Eric Beech and Matt Spetalnick in Washington, Daina Beth Solomon in Mexico City; Editing by Mohammad Zargham, Sonya Hepinstall and Cynthia Osterman